-Prior authorization: An approval from Molina Dual Options you must get before you can get a specific service or drug or use an out-of-network provider.
+Prior authorization (PA): An approval from Molina Dual Options you must get before you can get a specific service or drug or use an out-of-network provider.
 Molina Dual Options may not cover the service or drug if you don't get approval.
 Some network medical services are covered only if your doctor or other network provider gets prior authorization from our plan.
 You can also contact our plan to get prior authorization if you want approval for an item or service.

-Some network medical services are covered only if your doctor or other network provider gets prior authorization from our plan.
+Some network medical services are covered only if your doctor or other network provider gets PA from our plan.

-Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
+Covered services that need PA are marked in the Benefits Chart in Chapter 4.

-Some drugs are covered only if you get prior authorization from us.
+Some drugs are covered only if you get PA from us.

-Covered drugs that need prior authorization are marked in the List of Covered Drugs.
+Covered drugs that need PA are marked in the List of Covered Drugs.